-The fixed rate method allows you to claim running expenses using a set rate per hour, instead of recording all your actual expenses for heating, cooling, lighting, cleaning and decline in value of the furniture.
-To do so you are not required to keep records of all these expenses separately, however, you are required to keep records of your actual hours spent working from home.
+The fixed rate method allows you to claim running expenses using a set rate per hour.
+As opposed to recording all your actual expenses for heating, cooling, lighting, cleaning and decline in value of furniture.
+To do so you are not required to keep records of all these expenses separately.
+However, you are required to keep records of your actual hours spent working from home.
 The fixed rate has been increased to 52 cents per hour for the 2019 financial year.

 Keep in mind, you are generally not entitled to claim running expenses (eg. Heating, cooling, lighting and decline in value of furniture) if you do not have a dedicated work area.
-In this instance, you are only allowed to claim the additional expenses as a result of working from home, for example, additional ink used for printing or work-related usage of a depreciating laptop.
+In this instance, you can only claim the additional expenses as a result of working from home.
+For example, additional ink used for printing or work-related usage of a depreciating laptop.

-The second method is claiming a deduction based on actual expenses, for which you are required to have a dedicated home office.
-Using this method, you are required to keep records of all your running expenses as well as work out the decline in value of depreciating assets.
-You are also required to either maintain records of the number of hours you work from home or keep records during a four-week period, to determine your normal pattern of working from home and work-related usage.
-You are then entitled to claim a deduction for the proportion that reflects your work-related use of these expenses.
+The second method is claiming a deduction based on actual expenses.
+To claim, you must have a dedicated home office.
+Using this method, you must keep records of all your running expenses.
+You also need to work out the decline in value of depreciating assets.
+In addition, claimants must maintain records of the number of hours worked from home.
+Alternatively the hours during a 4-week period can determine your normal pattern of working from home and work-related usage.
+You can then claim a deduction for the proportion that reflects your work-related use of these expenses.

 When claiming either of these methods, other expenses such as phone, internet, stationary and decline in value for equipment will need to be separately claimed, generally by working out the work-related use for these items.